Ramachandra Babu

 K. Ramachandra Babu (15 December 1947 – 21 December 2019) was an Indian cinematographer of over 125 films, out of which most are Malayalam films.
 He also worked for films in Tamil, Telugu, Hindi, Arabic and English languages.
 He served as the cinematographer for several documentaries and advertisement films as well.
 He was the founder of the Indian Society of Cinematographers (ISC).

 Early life and career

 Ramachandra Babu was born on 15 December 1947 in Maduranthakam at Chengalpattu District, Tamil Nadu, as the eldest son of Malayali parents, Kunjan Pillai and Padmini Amma, both from Alappuzha, Kerala.
 After obtaining his B.Sc.
 (Chemistry) degree from Loyola College, Madras in 1966, he went on to join the Film and Television Institute of India, Pune to study cinematography.
 In the Institute, he made friends with Balu Mahendra, John Abraham and K.G.
 George, who would go on to become noted film directors.
-He obtained his Diploma in Cinema (Motion Picture Photography) in 1971.

 He made his feature film debut in 1971 as a cinematographer even before completing his FTII course, for Vidyarthikale Ithile Ithile.
-It was also the debut film of director John Abraham and writer Azad.
-Ramachandra Babu became noted in the industry after he served as the cinematographer for Nirmalyam (1973) and Swapnadanam (1976), which were directorial debuts of M.T.
-Vasudevan Nair and K.G.
-George, respectively.
-All these films were shot in Black & White.